 This is the reason Superglue we know and love today works perfectly on materials like wood (and skin!) but not on oily plastics which contain no moisture (polyethylene & polypropylene).

-This time round, Coover did not ignore these amazing properties and brought it to the attention of the company, who began developing it in to a consumer product.
+This time around, Coover did not ignore these amazing properties and brought them to the attention of the company, which began developing a consumer product.

 1958: Finally released as a consumer product

 Eastman Kodak finally released this revolutionary product to the public in 1958.